 As the race to embrace electric vehicles heats up, manufacturers are looking for ways to gain an advantage over competitors.
 From Gogoro’s swappable battery network to Kawasaki patenting electric-hybrid tech, brands continue innovating in an attempt to shape future electric vehicle development.
-Now, apparently BMW and Ford have teamed up to champion solid-state battery technology.
+Now, BMW and Ford have teamed up to push the industry even further by champion solid-state battery technology.

 The two automotive juggernauts are enlisting the help of Colorado-based solid-state battery startup Solid Power to integrate the technology into their lineups by 2030.
 The $130 million investment will produce 100 Ah solid-state batteries for testing in 2025 before the 2030 rollout.
 Both Ford and BMW believe that the technology will reduce the cost of manufacturing electric cars, motorcycles, and scooters while also increasing range.

 Using sulfide-based cells, Solid Power’s batteries offer 50 percent more energy density than lithium-ion units currently in use.
 The company also ensures that its solid electrolyte is non-flammable.
-Once solid-state battery production reaches full-scale production, the two marques could reduce production costs by 40 percent, compared to lithium-ion production.
+Once the new batteries reach full-scale production, the two marques could reduce production costs by 40 percent (compared to lithium-ion production).